telerik/xamarin-forms-docs/controls/chart/chart-grid.md

 #Overview#

 The CartesianChartGrid represents a decoration over the plot area of RadCartesianChart.
-It adds major and minor lines, connected to each Major and Minor tick of each axis.
+It adds major lines connected to each Major tick of each axis.
 You can set a new grid through the RadCartesianChart.Grid property.

 #Features#